akash7071/SkySync/Energy_Calculations.md

 1) As of now it is assumed that all sensors are measured once in 10minutes.
 This assumption is just to get a rough idea of energy consumption.
 2) For the actual implementation different sensors might be measured at different intervals.
 It makes more sense to measure Temp/Pressure/Humidity and UV more frequently compared to AQI.
 TBD based on the final application.
+3) Worst case average current consumption has been assumed for the SoC based on the previous currents measured for IoT course projects.
+This was more realistic than using datasheet numbers.

 ### **SoC**